rhinock/WarehouseManagementSystem/README.md

 The system provides next functionality:
 - view list of warehouses, items and warehouse items
-- create a new item with particular price
+- add or edit an item with particular price
 - add, edit or delete an item to/from warehouse with particular amount

 Note.
 Warehouses, Items and WarehouseItems -- are different tables.